David Sable — Global Chief Executive Officer, Y&R

 David is equally passionate about giving back to the community.
 In the last year he became Chair of UNICEF’s New York Board and he has served on the New Yorkers Volunteer State Office of National and Community Service Commission since 2010.
 In 2008, the Mayor of the City of New York, Michael R. Bloomberg, appointed David to serve as a member of the Cultural Advisory Committee of the New York City Department of Cultural Affairs, on which he still serves.
 David also serves on a number of educational and other charitable boards including the UNCF.

-David and his wife, Debbie, have two daughters and three treasured grandchildren — Henry, Teddy and their newborn sister Gemma.
+David and his wife, Debbie, have two daughters and three treasured grandchildren — Henry, Teddy, Gemma, and Goldy Elissa.